dlang/DIPs/DIPs/DIP1xxx-rn.md

 }
 ```

-Before this DIP this code would not print anything, while after it will print "Yo".
-However, a case can be
+This will print "Yo" subsequent to the implementation of this DIP, where before it printed nothing.
+A case can be
 made that a constructor with the above definition could not be correctly used as anything else than a copy
-constructor, in which case the current DIP, although surprising, actually fixes the code.
+constructor, in which case this DIP  actually fixes the code.

 ## Copyright & License